hitwill/kin-nodejs-app/README.md

 This app uses Node.js, Express, Mongoose and the Kin SDK

-This app will will include user management, transaction management and JWT authentication
+This app will include user management, transaction management and JWT authentication

 # Currently a work in progress not meant for production